ThingSet/thingset.github.io/docs/README.md

 # Introduction

 This specification describes a communication protocol for control, configuration and monitoring of connected devices.
-It is published under the permissive [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+It is published under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

 The protocol is called ThingSet - a protocol for **set**tings of **thing**s.
 The main goals of the protocol are: